Summer-Lo/RobotBase/README.md

 [Purple]: Motors' Torque

 ## 5. Observation
-- There are some graphs which display the data for selecting the motor
+- There are some graphs that display the data for selecting the motor

-- Red for left motor
+- Red for the left motor

-- Blue for right motor
+- Blue for the right motor

 ![image](https://github.com/Summer-Lo/RobotBase/blob/linux_v4.2.0/robotBase_image/interface.png)